 National Museum of the American Indians

-I like museum and luckily there are many museums that are for free in NYC.
+I like the museum and luckily there are many museums that are for free in NYC.
 Hamilton Grange, Queens County Farm Museum, Theodore Roosevelt Birthplace, The Museum at the Fashion Institute of Technology and many more.

 So there you go!